MLB, union bargain for 16 1/2 hours, recess until morning

 AP Baseball Writer

+The sides negotiated on and off for 16 1/2 hours until 3 a.m.
+Wednesday morning, then broke for the union to hold a morning conference call with its executive board.

-Shortly after 3 a.m. on the 98th day of the lockout, MLB said no additional games had been canceled and talks will continue.
+On the 98th day of the lockout, MLB said no additional games had been canceled and talks will continue.
+The union’s proposal was expected at some point after 2 p.m.

-“The players’ association requested to speak to their board early tomorrow before responding to our proposal and will be getting back to us in the morning,” an MLB spokesman said in a statement.

-A session Tuesday morning at MLB’s office across the street from Radio City Music Hall was followed by an afternoon session at the union’s office overlooking Rockefeller Center, about a three-block walk.
-The sides then switched to talking by telephone from their separate offices.

 Manfred originally set a Feb.
 28 deadline for preserving opening day on March 31.